“E-le-le, le-le-le, A-la-la, la-la-la-la…” Discover a world of things to do in NYC in October, the busy end of Hispanic Heritage Month.

 San Juan Hill, New York City 🇺🇸 🇵🇷 🇮🇱

-¡ A-G-U-A-N-I-L-E !
+¡ A-G-U-A-N-I-L-É !

 El Barrio, Loisaida, Bushwick, y El Bronx 🇵🇷

-Aguanile is a self-healing prayer to Ogun.
+“Aguanilé” is a healing prayer to Ogun.

 Who answers the call?
 The community responds!